decentdao/decent-interface/docs/TRANSLATIONS.md

 - Submit a pull request with these changes, as detailed in [CONTRIBUTING.md](../.github/CONTRIBUTING.md).

-- We encourage anyone to try cloning the Fractal repo and submitting a PR with translations (you can definitely do it!), however if you get stuck the Fractal team can provide you with a CSV to edit and return to us, simply add your request to the related Github issue.
+- We encourage anyone to try cloning the Decent repo and submitting a PR with translations (you can definitely do it!), however if you get stuck the Decent team can provide you with a CSV to edit and return to us, simply add your request to the related Github issue.

 ### Translation Guidelines

-- The app name is Fractal, which is a project of Decent DAO.
-Unless used as their non product specific meanings (e.g. John is a decent fellow who loves fractals.), these words should not be translated.
+- The app name is Decent, which is a project of Decent DAO.
+Unless used as their non product specific meanings (e.g. John is a decent fellow who loves decent projects.), these words should not be translated.

 - Content within curly brackets (e.g. `{{count}}`), indicates a variable that is replaced within the app logic, and neither the brackets, nor the content within should be altered. _You may place these bracketed variables anywhere in your translation text_.